onecommons/unfurl/docs/get-started-step-by-step.rst

 Before you create your first Unfurl project, run `unfurl home --init` to create the home project.
 It will be placed in `~/.unfurl_home` unless you specify otherwise using the `--home` option.

+Or if you have an existing home project you can just clone it like any other project and then create a new runtime using the ``runtime`` command, for example: ``unfurl runtime --init ~/.unfurl_home``.

-Now you can customize the project and , for example:
+Now you can customize your home project, for example:

 1. Edit the default context and create new contexts in ``unfurl.yaml``